dd9jn/rfc4880bis/rfc4880bis.md

 --- abstract

-{ Work in progress to update the OpenPGP specification from RFC4880 }
+{ Work in progress to update the OpenPGP specification from RFC4880.
+  Editorial notes are enclosed in curly braces. }

-{ This version is on the Git head with rfc4880bis-10 before the great refactoring.
+{ This draft is based on the Git head as pf rfc4880bis-10 before the great refactoring.
 That refactoring, dubbed crypto-refresh, basically started from scratch with lots of re-formatting and switching to a Gitlab based approach with merge requests mainly prepared in advance